raleel/cfi-srd-pt/0008_Combat.md

 #### Facing

 A character's facing is one of the most important considerations on the battlefield.
 Leaving one side or your back open to attack is the fastest way to meet an untimely death.
 What follows are two facing diagrams.
-At the end of movement, a figure must be facing one of the sides of the square occupied, or optionally, into a diagonal, as seen below.
+At the end of Movimento, a figure must be facing one of the sides of the square occupied, or optionally, into a diagonal, as seen below.

 ![](_media/CFI_8_Combat_Mini_Facing_Has.png)